pkdone/ddp-demo/README.md

 ## Prerequisites

  1. Ensure you have a running Atlas MongoDB cluster which is has a tier of M2 or greater or is a Serverless instance.
-Ensure the cluster has a database user which has __read + write privileges the `ddp-db` database__ and ensure the Atlas Project's network access includes an access list entry to allow access from your workstation's IP address.
+Ensure the cluster has a database user which has __read + write privileges for the `ddp-db` database__ and ensure the Atlas Project's network access includes an access list entry to allow access from your workstation's IP address.

  2. TODO: load data into the database